ROCm/ROCmValidationSuite/FEATURES.md

 The GPU monitor tool is capable of running on one, some or all of the GPU(s) installed and will report various information at regular intervals.
 The module can be configured to halt another RVS modules execution if one of the quantities exceeds a specified boundary value.

 ## Memory Test – MEM module
-The memory module runs memory test on some or all of the GPU(s) installed and will report any detected erros.
+This module runs memory test on some or all of the GPU(s) installed and will report any detected erros.
 Following memory tests will run
 1. [Walking 1 bit]
 2. [Own address test]
 3. [Moving inversions, ones&zeros]